Anria-debug/UofT_DSI_C7_Team_Project_eComm_Sales/README.md

 - Send order follow-up email with product care tips
 - Ask for a review (and give a small incentive)
 - Suggest complementary products
+4.Create Urgency or Exclusivity - People buy again when they feel they might miss out.
+Ideas:
+- Limited-time deals
+- Members-only sales
+- New product drops with early access
 ### Preliminary data analysis ideas:

 What to Explore Exploratory Data Analysis (EDA Ideas)